RitaGakinuliants/Maggie-Pressanykey/README.md

 - :sunflower: Hello, world!
-I’m @Maggie-Pressanykey
+I’m @RitaGakinuliants
 - I’m a newbie to Github and IT-world)
 - Really into video games:
 - wanna be QA-specialist in game developing industry